toco/TCColorTest/README.md

 ## Add support for your own UI elements

-You can add support for your own custom UI elements by making your class confirm to the TCColorTestObject protocol in your implementation or by adding support using blocks.
+You can add support for your own custom UI elements by making your class confirm to the TCColorTestObject protocol in your implementation or by using blocks.

 ```